prianka-mimi/laravel-crud-breeze/README.md

 # Admin Panel Laravel CRUD in Breeze !

 It's a simple **Admin Panel Laravel CRUD ** multi page project **With Breeze** can...
- - Banner
+ - User | Banner
     - Add
     - View
     - Edit
     - Delete
- - Restore Banner data or can permanently delete from database
+ - Restore User | Banner data or can permanently delete from database
  - Login with email and password
  - LogOut